 Assessment and Progression Requirements

-All students must take a jury exam at the end of each semester on their applied instrument.
+All students must take a jury exam at the end of each semester on their applied instrument at our main campus in Rockville Centre, NY.
 The music jury is comprised of music faculty and the student's applied instructor.
 The main purposes of this examination are:

 - To encourage each student to attain a high level of music performance.